Use of Film

 - Design-Thinking: Ideation and concept development sessions.

-Shaka, A Story of Aloha is part of Project Shaka, a multiple initiative program produced by non-profit 501(C)(3) Bizgenics.
-Residual funds from all Project Shaka sub-programs will be held in a Donor Advised Fund (“DAF”) with annual income used to support shaka-based nonprofit programs such as:
+Shaka, A Story of Aloha is part of Project Shaka, a multiple initiative program produced by ID8, a Hawai’i non-profit 501C3.
+Residual funds from all Project Shaka sub-programs including this film will be held in a Donor Advised Fund (“DAF”) for use in Shaka-based nonprofit programs such as:

 - Shaka Scholarships: Awarded to those in need who exemplify the Shaka spirit.